hookdeck/hookdeck-vercel/README.md

 ## 3. Configuration

 The `vercel-integration-demo` package is supported in the [Vercel's Edge Middleware](https://vercel.com/docs/functions/edge-middleware) code, that executes before a request is processed on your site.
-This way, the request can be fordwarded to Hookdeck and then received again by your specified endpoint, but with all the extra features you may need from hookdeck such as retry strategies and transformations.
+This way, the request can be fordwarded to Hookdeck and then received again by your specified endpoint, but with all the extra features you may need from Hookdeck such as retry strategies and transformations.

 If you have not implemented Vercel Edge Middleware, check this [quick start guide](https://vercel.com/docs/functions/edge-middleware) to easily integrate into your project.